The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 - receipt of the statement of reasons if requested.

 Applications made out of time can be considered if there are special circumstances.
-A person can always lodge a further application for revocation of a TO at the MHT, however there is no right to apply to MHT for revocation of an order authorising ECT.
+A person can always lodge a further application for revocation of a TO at the MHT.
+However, there is no right to apply to the MHT for revocation of an order authorising ECT.

 Reviews can also be sought on a question of law, including questions of law involving the application or interpretation of the Charter.
-For the applicable time limits, see Chapter 12.2: Appealing government and administrative decisions, and ‘Charter of Human Rights and Responsibilities Act’, below.
+See ‘Charter of Human Rights and Responsibilities Act’ in ‘Mental health, the Charter and human rights‘.